sim31/frapps/concepts/OREC.md

 ### Adaptive quorum biasing

 [Adaptive quorum biasing](https://polkassembly.medium.com/adaptive-quorum-biasing-9b7e6d2a2261) is a voting system where required supermajority of 'yes' votes is adjusted based on the voter turnout, so that lower turnout would require bigger supermajority to vote 'yes'.
-This makes the voting system quite adaptive in that it can keep working under low-turnout scenario with a caveat that you need active voters to have more agreement in those cases.
+This makes the voting system quite adaptive in that it can keep working under low-turnout scenario with a helpful caveat that you need active voters to have more agreement in those cases.

 Currently the percentage of 'yes' votes needed to pass a proposal is fixed to 2/3+1 of all votes in OREC.
 OREC might benefit from using adaptive quorum biasing instead.
-This would make it a bit more complex, but could make it even more adaptive to various scenarios and be more easy to configure in a secure way.
+This would make it the specification a bit more complex, but could make it even more adaptive to various scenarios over time and make it more easy to configure in a secure way.

 <!-- TODO: Security considerations section:
 * Stability of respect distribution;